malcolmlewis/RPi-Monitor-config-data/README.md

 ## Customization of RPi-Monitor configuration for SUSE SLES, openSUSE Leap and openSUSE Tumbleweed.

-### Opening SuSEfirewall2 port
+### Opening firewalld port

-1. If running SuSEfirewall2 the RPi-Monitor-config-data package includes a service definition file to open the default port 8888.
+1. If running firewalld the RPi-Monitor-config-data package includes a service definition file to open the default port 8888.
 Access via YaST Security and Users, then under allowed services select from the dropdown list and save.